Artist in Residence 2016, Lauren Ferebee

 The land has counted every day, every death.

 You cannot keep secrets from the trees.

-Read Lauren’s first second and third posts to follow the development of her 2016 Artist in Residence project.
+Read Lauren’s first and second posts to follow the development of her 2016 Artist in Residence project.

 All materials are copyrighted by the artist and used here by permission.